-A few of the special highlights include: Tokyo's Imperial Palace plaza; intensive training in the Japanese tea ceremony; the inspiring Happoen gardens; tea gardens and tea factories of Shizuoka where you can pick your own tea; indulge in special tea meals and attend focused lectures on tea history, culture and production.
+A few of the special highlights include: Tokyo's Imperial Palace plaza; intensive training in the Japanese tea ceremony; the inspiring Happoen gardens; tea plantations and tea factories in Ureshino and Shizuoka where you can pick your own tea; indulge in special tea meals and attend focused lectures on tea history, culture and production.
+Witness the tea auction.
 Socialize with some of the influential people in the tea industry at exclusive meetings.
 Visit the World Tea Museum.
 Study the unique process of making Gyokuro tea from start to finish.
 Study the nearly lost art of Temomi - hand making tea.
+Visit the ancient tea tree.
 And of course, explore the stores on Tokyo's main shopping street - the Ginza.

 In the famous tea town of Uji see how Mat Cha tea is made and taste different examples of freshly made tea.
-Make a stop at the ancient kiln to witness the history of Japanese ceramics.
+A stop for Mat Cha ice cream is a must.

 Shizuoka prefecture is unrivaled in tea production and we'll visit several locations including taking the historic steam train up into the mountains of Kawane.
 Study with a famous Gyokuro master in Okabe, participate in a lecture at the Tea Research Institute, explore the national tea museum and enjoy a banquet made of dishes, all using tea leaves.
 Pick tea leaves in view of the iconic Mt.
 Fuji before making our way to Tokyo, the nation's capital city for more excitement and tea.